OryanOmer/tikal-exercise/README.md

 # Tikal DevOps Exercise
-This GitHub repo contains simple CI flow of opensource project named pydash, a simple system monitoring dashboard written in Python and using Django as web framework.
+This GitHub repo contains simple CI flow of opensource project named pyDash, a simple system monitoring dashboard written in Python and using Django as web framework.
 <br/>This automation using Vagrant and VirtualBox as virtualization platform, Ansible as configuration management tool, Jenkins as CI/CD platform and Docker.

 ## Requirements